Vaginal mesh claims

 What is a vaginal mesh implant?

 Vaginal mesh is inserted by medical professionals to treat health issues such as incontinence, prolapse and hernias.
-It is usually placed under the urethra to act as a sling through vaginal procedures, including TVT (trans-vaginal tape) mesh surgery.
+It is usually placed under the urethra to act as a sling through vaginal procedures, including TVT (tension-free vaginal tape) mesh surgery.